venu0245/Linux/ssh.md

   <id_rsa  id_rsa.pub  known_hosts>

 * we can check the .ssh folder for another machine (192.168.10.61)
-* if now ? we create .ssh folder
+* if now ? as we can create .ssh folder
  .ssh 192.168.10.61
  .ls -a
  .cd .ssh/